A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 A Portrait of the Invisible

-He looks like a riddle watching himself.
+He looks like a puzzle observing itself.

 Wherever it appears, the balance of an entire ecosystem changes – because the lynx is not a hunter out of hunger, but out of precision.